Most Important Screening Questions to Ask Candidates

 Finding a candidate who is the “right fit” isn’t always easy, especially when you are doing it alone.
 As a recruiter, I have had the privilege to successfully place hundreds of qualified candidates at organizations around the DC area.
 What’s my secret?
 Asking the right questions.

 During the recruiting life cycle process, it is imperative that you obtain as much information as possible from the candidate under consideration early in the process.
-A thorough, detailed phone screen that uncovers a candidate’s true skill set, goals, desires, likes, dislikes, work history, etc. can make the interview process run smoothly if done correctly.
+A thorough, detailed phone screen or virtual interview that uncovers a candidate’s true skill set, goals, desires, likes, dislikes, work history, etc. can make the interview process run smoothly if done correctly.

 Top 10 Questions to Ask When Phone Screening a Candidate